Cass Sunstein: Conspiracy theories and government infiltration

-Sunstein compared Star Wars to his work for the Obama administration, saying that his approach to regulatory reform was very similar to Lucas' constrained approach to the movies as "episodes".

 Personal life

 In the 1980s and early 1990s, Sunstein was married to Lisa Ruddick, whom he met when both were undergraduates at Harvard.
-She is Associate Professor Emerita of English at the University of Chicago, specializing in British modernism.
+She was associate professor of English at the University of Chicago, specializing in British modernism, and is now retired.
 Their marriage ended in divorce.
 Their daughter Ellyn is a journalist and photographer.
 Thereafter, Sunstein dated Martha Nussbaum for almost a decade.
 Nussbaum is a philosopher, classicist, and professor of law at the University of Chicago.

-On July 4, 2008, Sunstein married Samantha Power, a diplomat and government official who would serve as United States Ambassador to the United Nations, whom he met when they both worked as campaign advisors to Barack Obama.
+On July 4, 2008, Sunstein married Samantha Power, a diplomat and government official who would serve as United States ambassador to the United Nations, whom he met when they both worked as campaign advisors to Barack Obama.
 The wedding took place in the Church of Mary Immaculate, in Lohar, Waterville, Ireland.
-They have two children: a son, Declan Power Sunstein (April 24, 2009). and a daughter, Rían Power Sunstein (June 1, 2012).
+They have two children: a son (born 2009) and a daughter (born 2012).

 Sunstein is an avid amateur squash player who has played against professionals in PSA tournaments and in 2017 was ranked 449th in the world by the Professional Squash Association.